cutting-room-floor/map-site/readme.md

 CSS styles are in two files:

-- `style.css` contains all the layout and typographic styles as well as some overridden styles for map controls, as well as a reset stylesheet from [Eric Meyer](http://meyerweb.com/eric/tools/css/reset/).
+- `style.css` contains all the layout and typographic styles as well as some overridden styles for map controls, as well as a [reset stylesheet](http://meyerweb.com/eric/tools/css/reset/).
 Implement your design by editing this file.
 - `map.css` holds the default map styles from tiles.mapbox.com embeds.

 ## Site configuration